 areas of expertise

-Hannah Taylor is Counsel to the Advertising, Marketing, & Public Relations Group, representing clients in a wide variety of industries, including beauty, entertainment, fashion, music, design, retail, art, textiles, consumer products, food & beverage, and transportation.
+Hannah E. Taylor is a partner in the Advertising, Marketing, & Public Relations Group, representing clients in a wide variety of industries, including beauty, fashion, retail, entertainment, music, consumer products, transportation, food & beverage, and design.

 Ms. Taylor’s practice involves counseling brand and agency clients on matters across all media – from traditional commercial channels such as television and print, to newer formats such as social media, branded entertainment, and native advertising.
-She advises clients on claim substantiation and compliance with federal, state, and local laws, as well as on compliance with relevant self-regulatory guidelines, and regularly represents advertisers before the National Advertising Division.
-She helps clients comply with ever-changing social media platform terms, and works with clients to structure and negotiate virtually every type of advertising-related agreement, including agency-client agreements, licensing agreements, production agreements, talent, spokesperson, and influencer agreements, social media guidelines, and releases.
+Ms. Taylor writes and speaks frequently on the legal implications of advertising in social media and helps clients comply with ever-changing social media platform terms.
+She advises clients on claim substantiation and compliance with federal, state, and local laws, as well as on compliance with relevant self-regulatory guidelines, and represents advertisers before the Federal Trade Commission and the National Advertising Division.
+She works with clients to structure and negotiate virtually every type of advertising-related agreement, including agency-client agreements, licensing agreements, production agreements, talent, spokesperson, and influencer agreements, social media guidelines, and releases.

-Ms. Taylor has been recognized as a New York area "Rising Star" in Super Lawyers magazine (2014-2017).
-She is actively involved in leading industry associations, including as a member of the ABA’s Consumer Protection and Advertising Disputes & Litigation Committees, and as a member of the New York State Bar Association Consumer Affairs Committee.
-She is the Editor of the ABA’s Consumer Protection Law Developments Update, 2017-18, and is the co-author of the "United States" chapter in Getting the Deal Through - Advertising and Marketing 2014 and 2017.
+Ms. Taylor is actively involved in leading industry associations, including as a member of the ABA’s Consumer Protection and Advertising Disputes & Litigation Committees, and as a member of the New York State Bar Association Consumer Affairs Committee.
+She is the Editor of the ABA’s Consumer Protection Law Developments Update, 2017-2020, and is the co-author of the “United States” chapter in Getting the Deal Through - Advertising and Marketing 2017 – 2019 with Rick Kurnit.